eduardochico/NewsProvider/README.md

 - `GET /news` returns a JSON payload with trending news articles stored in Redis.
   The data is populated by running the `npm run fetch-news` script, which can be scheduled with cron.
+- `POST /prompt` queries Grok using a custom prompt.
+The request body must have a `prompt` field.
+Provide your API key via the `X-API-Key` header.

 ## Troubleshooting